SidneyCrandall/hello-world-magical-mercurians/README.md

 # Hello, World

+First group project of Day Cohort 47.
+Students were given the task of creating a static site that would display information based on the country of choice by that developer.
+* HTML and CSS were the primarily used.

 ## Goal

 Your team is going to build a travel brochure site.
 Each of you will pick a country that you have always wanted to visit and build a page with the following components.